deepin-community/node-inquirer/rxjs/docs_app/content/guide/operators.md

 Note that you must

 1. implement all three Observer functions, `next()`, `error()`, and `complete()` when subscribing to the input Observable.
-2. implement a "teardown" function that cleans up when the Observable completes (in this case by unsubscribing and clearing any pending timeouts).
+2. implement a "finalization" function that cleans up when the Observable completes (in this case by unsubscribing and clearing any pending timeouts).
-3. return that teardown function from the function passed to the Observable constructor.
+3. return that finalization function from the function passed to the Observable constructor.

 Of course, this is only an example; the [`delay()`](/api/operators/delay) operator already exists.